jxlxx/julio/content/posts/01a-golang-and-kafka-and-protobufs.md

 ---
 title: How to use Protobuf with Golang & Kafka
-date: "2022-06-01"
+date: "2022-04-06"
 description: "A quickstart on publishing protocol buffers in Kafka messages. "
-draft: true
+draft: false
+tags: ["kafka", "golang", "protobuf"]
 ---

-> **Disclaimer**: I am just learning all this stuff, so this is definitely not the best way to do things, but nevertheless it is a way to do things.
-Since there's not too much documentation on the intersection of these technologies, I decide to post my notes I was writing as I was figuring this stuff out (with some extra explanations).
-If you have any tips, advice, questions, corrections **you are super welcome drop a message/comment**.

 # TLDR;
 - Download `protoc` and `protogen-go`
 - Create a `.proto` file with a structure definition, this is called defining a message type
 - Use the protoc compiler to generate a `*.pb.go` file (which is the golang source code that contains all your functionality related to your message type)
 - Instances of a message type are called messages: `msg := pb.ExampleType{}`
 - Set data like this: `msg := pb.ExampleType{FieldName : <data>}`
 - Add/update data like this: `msg.FieldName = <data>`
 - Debug printing is done with: `proto.Message(&msg)`
 - Serialize your message: `proto.Marshal(&msg)`
 - Publish to Kafka topic: `Kafka.Message{… Value: serialized_message ….})`
 - Kafka subscriber receives this Kafka message, deserializes the data via: `proto.Unmarshal(kafkaMessage.Value, &msg))`
 - Access fields like this: `&msg.GetFieldName()`
 - bingo bongo that's it